dmiva/sic-bo-multiplayer/ReadMe.md

-# Sic Bo multiplayer
+# Sic Bo Multiplayer
-This is a course project in a Evolution Scala bootcamp.
+This is a course project in an [Evolution Scala bootcamp](https://github.com/evolution-gaming/scala-bootcamp).
 It has no UI, only backend  part is implemented.
 Communication with backend is possible using websocket clients such as websocat or any other client like Chrome extension WebSocket King client.

 ## Tech stack
 * Akka
-* Akka HTTP (WebSockets)
+* Akka HTTP (HTTP & WebSockets)
 * Akka Persistence
 * Circe
 * Slick